The following page briefly describes a natural approach for engaging with a wide variety of animals, including horses and camels.

 - Intelligent, loving, forms of engagement

-Once developed and brought to life, our mutual engagement with the horse, camel, or another animal will enjoy almost limitless bounds.
+Once developed and brought to life, our mutual engagement with the horse, camel, or another animal will reveal almost limitless bounds.
 There will be few things we cannot happily explore together.

-For the Sages component of the program please read Fear-No-More Immersion course.
+For the Sages component of the program please read the Fear-No-More Immersion course.

 For more information write to Stuart @ firstname.lastname@example.org